Oil may take fresh beating this hurricane season

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Now the Gulf of Mexico will ride out any storm practically solo and without much muscle.
-Energy producers are operating the fewest oil and natural gas drilling rigs on record in the U.S. at 339 on May 12, the lowest level in the Baker Hughes Company's rig count data series that dates back to 1987.
+Now the Gulf of Mexico will ride out any storm practically solo and without much muscle backup.
+Energy producers are operating the fewest oil and natural gas drilling rigs on record in the U.S. at 339 on May 12, the lowest level in the Baker Hughes Company's rig count data series dating back to 1987.

 OIL CRASHES 305% TO -$36.73 A BARREL